ClearDemand/culture/talent_acquisition/software_engineer/software_engineer_coding_exercise.md

 As a Store Owner, I want to be able to enter sales data for the Products I've put on markdown.

-Note: We want to enter sales data using the Markdown Plan I created.
+_Note: I want to enter sales data using the Markdown Plan I created._

 #### Acceptance Criteria